ufuayk/hey-markdown/README.md

 • **Rich Toolbar Options:** Quickly format text with bold, italics, headings, links, and more.
 • **CodeMirror Integration:** Experience a smooth editing experience with syntax highlighting.
 • **Easy File Downloads:** Export your work as `.md` or `.html` files with a single click.
 • **Customizable Editor:** Toggle full-screen mode for distraction-free writing.

+Believe me, I was really too lazy to write the rest, how about a test :) And I should mention that the screenshot is old, I was too lazy to do that too.
+LOL

 ## Legal Disclaimer